sfilip/emethod/README.md

 **Optional perfomance parameters**
 - **verbosity** - the verbosity level, controling the amount of messages printed at the command line; ranges from 0=no messages, to 5=all messages
 - **pipeline** - enables/disables the generation of a pipeline for the resulting hardware implementation
-- **frequency** - the target frequency of the resulting hardware implementation (take this with a grain of salt, the generator tries to get a close-enough to the set value)
+- **frequency** - the target frequency of the resulting hardware implementation (take this with a grain of salt, the generator tries to get a close-enough to the set value); taken into account when pipelining is enabled
 - **testbench** - the number of testcases to be generated; if set to *0*, no tests are generated

 **Miscellaneous options**